TLC's Duggar daughters say forgive brother for molestation

 Last month, the network pulled all episodes of "19 Kids," its top-rated show, after reports surfaced that Josh Duggar had molested underage girls.

-Both sisters said they were not concerned if the TV show is cancelled.
+Both sisters said they were not concerned if the TV show is canceled.

 "It's not always been easy on television and yet we've always allowed the filming to take place and allow people to see our struggles ... this is another struggle that we're going through," Dillard said.